Jesus declared that He was, "The Way the Truth

-There are a number of references in the Old Testament, which refer
+There are a number of references in the Old Testament, that refer

 to Israel as a vine.

-Jesus is God, "God the Son," the "Alfa and Omega," He is the Messiah, and, He is the True Vine.
+Jesus is God, "God the Son," the "Alfa and Omega," He is the Messiah, and the True Vine.

-In Him is completeness and all the Believer can hope for, including the forgiveness of sins, fulfillment of all promises, and everlasting life.
+In Him is completeness and all a Believer can hope for, including the forgiveness of sins, fulfillment of all promises, and everlasting life.

-Jesus said, "My Father is the Vinedresser," and in verse two, He tells what the Father does:
+Jesus said, "My Father is the Vinedresser," and in verse two, tells us that: